 If the family has not undergone co-dependency counseling, they will look at him with ‘old eyes’ and emotions of fear, apprehensions, mistrust, and judgment.

 Earlier, the substance was the buffer to escape from the realities of life for the alcoholic/drug addict.
 Life was going on around him but he was only with the substance.

 He is now just starting to get comfortable in his own skin living day to day without any substance.
 The crutch/substance that made him become oblivious of emotions is no longer present, and emotions are felt in their entirety and depth.

-The person has to deal with them with the new tools learnt in rehab, without using a substance, and is finding his/her footing.
+The person has to deal with them with the new tools learned in rehab, without using a substance and is finding his/her footing.
 The person has changed.

 This entire conflict is the result of the myth that the suffering addict is not just clean but, because he has undergone treatment, should be ‘perfect’.

-At AH we provide a luxury rehab facility with an Alternate life therapy program wherein the alcoholic/drug addict finds life and living beyond addiction to alcohol and drugs using various tools like counselling, meditation and writing, along wth movies, meals out, hiking etc; in short, living a complete life, not finding the need to drink or use.
+At Anatta Humanversity we provide a luxury rehab facility with an Alternate life therapy program wherein the alcoholic/drug addict finds life and lives beyond addiction to alcohol and drugs using various tools like counseling, meditation, and writing, along with movies, meals out, hiking, etc; in short, living a complete life, not finding the need to drink or use.
 The family too undergoes a similar process simultaneously so that both grow at an individual capacity and are able to then meet at a common platform of understanding.